 The International PtX Hub: Catalyzing green hydrogen solutions on a global scale

 Working with our partner countries and organisations, the newly founded International PtX Hub aims to facilitate a global breakthrough in sustainably produced synthetic e-fuels and feedstocks in sectors that cannot directly use renewable electricity.
-In line with the Paris Agreement (NDC) and Sustainable Development Goals (Agenda 2030), the Secretariat will contribute to:
+In line with the Paris Agreement (NDC) and Sustainable Development Goals (Agenda 2030), the PtX Hub will:

 The International PtX Hub is being implemented by GIZ and is funded by the German Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).